Neetx/osdevTraining/README.md

 We have our cross-compiler!

 #### 3-Cloning repository
 Use my repo.
-PLEASE try to understand my code, I appreciate that you read and test the article, but I will be happy if you try to understand/improve my code or write your own 🙂 wiki.osdev.org will give you A LOT of help!
+Please think about my code, I appreciate that you read and test the article, but I will be happy if you try to understand/improve my code or write your own, wiki.osdev.org will give you A LOT of help!
 Clone my repo:
 ```
 cd $HOME/src/